The UNC Policy Manual

 F. “UNC

-System Office” means the University of North Carolina System Office and
+System Office” means the University of North Carolina System Office.

 G. “NC